Photo: mine. Please do not reproduce without express written permission.

-The sensuality of the music can be surprising at points.
+The sensuality of the music can be surprising at points for newcomers.

 Yes!
 And every single bit is exactly what it needs to be — the music is so brilliantly descriptive, some bits are so beautiful, (like) the way he uses the two voices (of Tom and Anne).
 There are also bits with Tom and Nick Shadow, at the end of their card game, where they sing a duet, and it’s very hilarious — the way he uses angularity and harmony is so clever.

 There’s so much dramatic momentum within the musical lines as well.